Colin-Fredericks/edx_resource_bank/README.md

 * *uploads* is where uploaded files go by default.
 Nothing there at the moment.

 * *utils* is where the import-from-csv scripts are, as well as sample files.
+ * Within *utils* is *toy_course*, which has a bare-bones framework of Mechanics ReView and a script to read it in.

 Dependencies
 --------------